 Depression and anxiety

-In Spain, around 3.2 percent of men and 7.2 percent of women were diagnosed with depression in 2020.
-In the case of anxiety, approximately 3.5 percent of men and 8.1 percent of women had been diagnosed.
-The real prevalence of these disorders, however, is expected to be higher, as many people who suffer from depression or anxiety have not been diagnosed by a doctor.
-The prevalence of mental health problems is significantly higher in women than in men.
-It also affects older people and groups with a lower socioeconomic status to a greater extent.
+In Spain, around 3.2 percent of men and 7.2 percent of women were diagnosed with depression in 2020, with older groups being the most affected category in terms of age.
+When it comes to anxiety, approximately 3.5 percent of men and 8.1 percent of women suffered from the condition, reaching a share of over 4.4 percent and 11.3 percent for senior categories, respectively.
+The real prevalence of these disorders, however, is expected to be higher, as many people who deal with depression or anxiety have not yet been diagnosed by a doctor.
+Overall, the prevalence of detected mental health conditions is not only higher in women than in men, and in more senior individuals than in younger generations.
+It also affects more strongly groups with a lower socioeconomic status.

 Mental health treatment commonly involves psychological counseling, medication, or a combination of the two.
-Similarly to the prevalence of mental disorders, the consumption of medication is higher among women, older age groups, and persons with a lower socioeconomic status.
-For instance, 7.9 percent of non-qualified female workers consumed antidepressants, while the consumption of this kind of medication among women that had jobs associated with university degrees dropped to 3.2 percent.
-In total, the average daily dosage of antidepressants in Spain was 80.4 per 1,000 inhabitants, a number that has almost doubled since 2004.
+Similarly to the prevalence of mental health disorders, the consumption of medication is higher among women, older age groups, and people with a lower socioeconomic status.
+In 2020, for instance, 7.9 percent of female workers without a professional qualification consumed antidepressants in the European country.
+In contrast, the consumption of this kind of medication among women holding a university degree amounted to 3.2 percent that year.
+Altogether, the average daily dosage of antidepressants in Spain reached a value of 80.4 dosages per 1,000 inhabitants, which represents an almost twofold increase since 2004.

 This text provides general information.
 Statista assumes no